Forts in India: Construction

-for building a rampart and one-quarter for levelling out the surface inside the fortress and in front of the ditch.
+for building a rampart and one-quarter for leveling out the surface inside the fortress and in front of the ditch.
 Facing the rampart with stone allowed for the erection of higher and steeper walls than those possible with a purely earthen rampart.
 The structure had a substantial shortcoming, however: an earthen core accumulated water, which could destroy the stone shell.
 Drainage channels were therefore installed along the length of the wall from top to bottom.
 The main binding material for construction was Lime mortar.